-The 5-Star luxury resort, which is scheduled to open in 2026, will be known as Hard Rock Hotel & Casino Athens after the group replaced Mohegan Gaming and Entertainment on the project.
+The five-star luxury resort, which is scheduled to open in 2026, will be known as Hard Rock Hotel & Casino Athens after the group replaced Mohegan Gaming and Entertainment on the project.

 Hard Rock will now develop the project, with a 200-metre-high tower as its centrepiece, that was initially rejected in early 2020.

-“We are thrilled to announce the partnership with GEK Terna Group and further expand Hard Rock’s reach across the globe in the great city of Athens,” said Jim Allen, Hard Rock International’s chairman.
-“This development will bring over 3,000 jobs to the people of Greece and we look forward to bring our unique brand of entertainment to provide an unparalleled experience for guests of all ages.”
+“We are thrilled to announce the partnership with Gek Terna Group and further expand Hard Rock’s reach across the globe in the great city of Athens,” said Jim Allen, Hard Rock International’s chairman.
+“This development will bring over 3,000 jobs to the people of Greece and we look forward to bringing our unique brand of entertainment to provide an unparalleled experience for guests of all ages.”

 Plans for an integrated resort at the former site of Hellinikon International Airport were first revealed in 2019, with Mohegan and GEK Terna’s joint venture, Inspire Athens, winning the tender in early 2020.

-However, Gek Terna later announced.
-Last October, GEK Terna deal to buy out joint-venture partner Mohegan Gaming and proceed with the project as Athens IRC.
+However, Gek Terna later announced a deal to buy out joint-venture partner Mohegan Gaming and proceed with the project as Athens IRC.
 Since then, reports have suggested Hard Rock could become involved in the project.